secretagentan/intro-to-mongodb/the-mongo-shell.md

 ### The Mongo Shell

-Make sure that the MongoDB engine (`mongod`) is running then...
+Make sure that the MongoDB server (`mongod`) is running in one terminal window then...

-Start the app in terminal by typing `mongo`
+Start the app in another terminal by typing `mongo`

 The app will load and change the prompt will change to `>`